 Aspiration products: Cash management, IRAs and funds

-Choose a bank that promises ethical investments and no monthly fees
+Choose a fintech that promises ethical investments and a cash management account.

 As part of its commitment to ethical banking, Aspiration offers the following accounts and investment products:

 - You set the monthly fee.
-Choose to pay anywhere from $0 to $100 a month or more, depending on what you think is fair — 10% of what you pay is donated to charity.
+Choose to pay anywhere from $0 to $100 a month or more, depending on what you think is fair when you choose the free plan — 10% of what you pay is donated to charity.